cockroachdb/docs/v1.1/deploy-cockroachdb-on-digital-ocean.md

 ## Step 1.
 Create Droplets

 [Create Droplets](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet) for each node you plan to have in your cluster.
-We [recommend](recommended-production-settings.html#cluster-topology):

-- Running at least 3 nodes to ensure survivability.
+- Run at least 3 nodes to [ensure survivability](recommended-production-settings.html#cluster-topology).

-- Selecting the same continent for all of your Droplets for best performance.
+- Use any [droplets](https://www.digitalocean.com/pricing/) except standard droplets with only 1 GB of RAM, which is below our minimum requirement.
+All Digital Ocean droplets use SSD storage.

+For more details, see [Hardware Recommendations](recommended-production-settings.html#hardware) and [Cluster Topology](recommended-production-settings.html#cluster-topology).

 ## Step 2.
 Sychronize clocks